fxos-components/serviceworkerware/README.md

 });
 ```

-## Why I would like to support more than just handling requests?
+## Why would I like to support more than just handling requests?

-Because we could be interested on doing things during ServiceWorker installation (like precaching resources), clear caches (during activation, if the ServiceWorker changed), or we just want to communicate sending messages, remember at the end of the day we have code to handle request, and could be interesting to vary the content of caches or even ServiceWorker behaviour at will with a message.
+Because we could be interested on doing things during ServiceWorker installation (like precaching resources), clear caches (during activation, if the ServiceWorker changed), or we just want to communicate sending messages.
+Remember at the end of the day we have code to handle request, and it could be interesting to vary the content of caches or even ServiceWorker behaviour at will with a message.

 ## Can I use more than one middleware combined?

-Right, you can do it, take into account that the request/response objects will be passing through them sequentially in the order that we register our middleware objetcs.
+Right, you can do it, take into account that the request/response objects will be passing through them sequentially in the order that we register our middleware objects.

 ## Handling requests

 Ok, what do I have to write to handle a request?
-As you read before either you provide an object that handles a callback for the function `onFetch` or you just write the callback itself.
+As you read before, either you provide an object that handles a callback for the function `onFetch` or you just write the callback itself.

-You will receive two parameteres, the first one is a [Request Object](https://fetch.spec.whatwg.org/#concept-request) and the second a [Response Object](https://fetch.spec.whatwg.org/#concept-response).
+You will receive two parameters, the first one is a [Request Object](https://fetch.spec.whatwg.org/#concept-request) and the second a [Response Object](https://fetch.spec.whatwg.org/#concept-response).
 Remember to `.clone()` them to work with them.

-The example below handlers urls that start with `virtual/`, the amazing thing, you don't need to have any phisical file or directory to handle that request, we will programatically create the content returned by any request that hits that format:
+The example below handles urls that start with `virtual/`.
+The amazing thing is that you don't need to have any physical file or directory to handle that request, we will programatically create the content returned by any request that hits that format:
 ```
 worker.get('virtual/.', function(request, response) {
   var url = request.clone().url;